-This was a collaboration with the Norwegian composer Geir Jenssen (Biosphere) who provide sound samples.
-Sixteen stainless steel plates rigged with velocity sensitive midi sensors acted as targets for the audience to trigger various elements of an electro acoustic composition.
-The installation also featured a live data stream taken from a Fluxgate Magnetometer, this measured mean differences in the magnetosphere which modulated the quality of VLF recordings.
+This was a collaboration with the Norwegian composer Geir Jenssen (AKA Biosphere) who provide sound samples.
+Sixteen stainless steel plates rigged with velocity sensitive midi sensors acted as targets for the audience to trigger various elements of an electro acoustic composition by throwing snowballs.
+The audience interaction was fun both to watch and play and was accessible to all ages and demographies.
+It ran for 24 hours a day over 9 days.